mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   100-print_times_table: This program prints n times table, starting with 0, where n is any integer ranging from 0 to 15.

   101-natural.c: This program prints the sum of all multiples of 3 and 5 below 1024.

+  102-fibonacci.c: This program prints the first 50 fibonacci numbers.